Newgrange: Standing stones

 Situated around the perimeter of the mound is a circle of standing stones.
-Twelve standing-stones survive out of a possible original thirty-eight.
+Twelve standing stones survive out of a possible original thirty-eight.
 Most archaeologists suggest that they were added later, during the Bronze Age, centuries after the original monument had been abandoned as a ritual centre.
-This view is disputed and relates to a carbon date from a standing stone setting that intersects with a later timber post circle, the theory being, that the stone in question could have been moved and later, re-set in its original position.
+This view is disputed and relates to a carbon date from a standing stone setting that intersects with a later timber post circle, the theory being, that the stone in question could have been moved and later re-set in its original position.

 Art

 Newgrange contains various examples of graphic Neolithic rock art carved onto its stone surfaces.
 These carvings fit into ten categories, five of which are curvilinear (circles, spirals, arcs, serpentiniforms, and dot-in-circles) and the other five of which are rectilinear (chevrons, lozenges, radials, parallel lines, and offsets).
-They are marked by wide differences in style, the skill-level needed to produce them, and on how deeply carved they are.
+They are marked by wide differences in style, the skill level required to produce them, and on how deeply carved they are.
 One of the most notable types of art at Newgrange are the triskele-like features found on the entrance stone.
 It is approximately three metres long and 1.2 metres high (10 ft long and 4 ft high), and about five tonnes in weight.
 It has been described as "one of the most famous stones in the entire repertory of megalithic art."
 Archaeologists believe that most of the carvings were produced prior to the stones being erected, although the entrance stone was carved in situ before the kerbstones were placed alongside it.

 Various archaeologists have speculated as to the meanings of the designs, with some, such as George Coffey (in the 1890s), believing them to be purely decorative, whilst others, such as O'Kelly, believed them to have some sort of symbolic purpose, because some of the carvings had been in places that would not have been visible, such as at the bottom of the orthostatic slabs below ground level.
 Extensive research on how the art relates to alignments and astronomy in the Boyne Valley complex was carried out by American-Irish researcher, Martin Brennan.